millsapjohn/WREUtilities/README.md

     Removes negative values from an .asc raster (converts them to zero).

 DSSTOASC.py<br/>
     Converts all .dss files in a directory to .asc.
-Requires the "dsstoasc.exe" executable from the US Army Corps of Engineers (USACE) Hydraulic Engineering Center (HEC).
+Requires the "dss2ascGrid.exe" executable from the US Army Corps of Engineers (USACE) Hydraulic Engineering Center (HEC).
 This executable is distributed as part of the HEC-RAS download package.
 This now supports the two filename formats I've come across.